CamStan/test-docs/unifyfs-docs/docs/verifyio.rst

 """""""""""""""""""""""""

-In the event there are potential conflicts from different ranks but the proper synchronization has **not** occured, VerifyIO will report the application as not being properly synchronized and therefore incompatible [*]_ with UnifyFS.
+In the event there are potential conflicts from different ranks but the proper synchronization has **not** occurred, VerifyIO will report the application as not being properly synchronized and therefore incompatible [*]_ with UnifyFS.

 Each operation involved in the conflicting pair is listed in the format ``rank-sequenceID-operation`` followed by the whether that pair is properly